Lyncs-API/tuneit/docs/example.rst

 The result is shown below:

 .. image:: images/visualised_graph1.png
-   :width: 400
+   :width: 450

 The data objects are shown in rectangles, the functions to be computed are presented in oval shapes, while the variables that have not taken a fixed value yet are shown in red diamonds.

-Note: Each node in the graph is represented by its name (such as :code:`create_matrix`) concatenated with a random sequence of characters, which is not shown in its visualisation (for instance :code:`create_matrix-ad93fc5283b9d3a0963c3e65eb5055ff`).
+Note: Each node in the graph is represented by its name (such as :code:`bsr`) concatenated with a random sequence of characters, which is not shown in its visualisation (for instance :code:`bsr-2b53519cefa68a68788760b169fee0b4`).
 The small indices included in the nodes of the visualised graph allow the user to distinguish between multiple operations of the same kind
 (e.g. multiplications) and to find out the whole unique name of a node in case it is needed in an operation: